Tomorrow (Morrissey song)

 "Tomorrow" is a US-only single released by Morrissey in September 1992.
 It reached number one on Billboard magazine's Hot Modern Rock Tracks chart.
 It is a remix of the final track of Morrissey's Your Arsenal album of the same year.

+The music video for "Tomorrow" tracked Morrissey and his band walking through streets in England.
+The video was directed by Zack Snyder.
+Snyder later commented, "[Morrissey] decided that I was going to shoot all his videos from then on.
+But then he ghosted me after that.
+I don't know what happened."

+Stereogum critic Tom Breihan called "Tomorrow" his favorite Morrissey song, praising the song's "windmill-arm opening riff", "great walking bassline" and the juxtaposition of Morrissey's "rich, sonorous confidence" with the "manifestly not confident" lyrics.